Faizila/Fitness-Tracker/README.md

 ```bash
 npm start
 ```
+* On page load, user is given the option to create a new workout or continue with their last workout.

 * User can add new exercises to a new workout plan.

 * User can add exercises to the most recent workout plan.

-* User can choose workout type resistance or cardio.
+* User is given the option to choose the workout type resistance or cardio.

-* User has to fill out a form with exercise details and then choose to add exercise to the most recent workout or mark it complete.
+* User then has to fill out a form with exercise details and then choose to add exercise to the most recent workout or mark it complete.

 * User can view the total duration of each workout and the combined weight of multiple exercises from the past seven workouts on the `stats` page.